UmmaGohilPA/NodeJS/README.md

 - npx is like running off one global install; tools you don't want to install but need part of the functionality out of one one them for something else (like scaffolding or deployment tool - don't want to keep it around for too long)

 - Don't use NPM and yarn in the same app; different lock files, depending on which you used to do an install

+## CLIs

+- #! /usr/bin/env node treated as a comment but used for CLIs

+- Global commands and CLIs get collection in the bin folder